Kihumba/private-/Phase-C/JavaScript D2/Curriculum/10- Flux and Immutability/README.md

 ## Output
-- **Task:** Take an application written in a pattern that is *not* Flux, and outline how you would change it
+- **Task:** Take an application written in a pattern that is *not* Flux, and outline how you would change it.
 - **Resources:** Use any medium you choose.
-- **Include:** Go over your outline with a teammate and discuss which version would be more effective and why
+- **Include:** Go over your outline with a teammate and discuss which version would be more effective and why.

 ### Knowledge